 A minimum score of 145 must be earned on each section to earn a GED® Certificate.
 The cost is $30 per section or all four parts of the test for $120.
 Each section is scheduled separately at an official state testing center and paid for on the www.ged.com website.
 TJACE@PVCC students can earn free GED® test vouchers after meeting attendance requirements and passing the GED® Ready tests.

 What Types Of GED® Classes Are Offered At TJACE@PVCC?

-TJACE@PVCC offers GED®/Core Skills Training classes both in-person (face-to-face) in a classroom and online through your computer.
+TJACE@PVCC offers GED®/Core Skills Training classes online through your computer.
 These classes help students focus on improving skills in reading, writing, and math as they prepare for success on the GED® test.
 Instruction includes the GED® subject areas—math, science, social studies, and language arts, as well as computer and job skills.
-Some classes focus on more than one subject area.
 Check the catalog for current classes.

 Fast Facts About The GED®: